system76/docs/content/codecs.md

 To paste into the terminal, use the "Edit" Menu, or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd>

 You may be prompted for your `[sudo] password`.
 If so, type in your regular login/user password, then press <kbd>Enter</kbd> again.
 You should see several lines of output in the terminal.
+You will see a prompt in your terminal to configure the libdvd-pkg for automatic upgrade, by default Yes is selected so you would press the <kbd>Enter</kbd> key.

 The command may take a few minutes to complete.

 ## Setup DVD Playback (optional)